 everywhere with all levels of nyckelharpa experience (as well

-as folks motivated to learn) to play, share experiences, and take
+as people motivated to learn) to play, share experiences, and take

 Instruction will be given mostly in English.
 Additional languages are possible depending on the teachers.
-And usually some help with the language is possible by participants in the single workshops.
+Some help with different laguages is usually available by participants in the single workshops, too.

 We are planning (subject to alterations):

-- Workshop especially for beginners and for slightly advanced players
+- Workshop for beginners and slightly advanced players

 - Jule Bauer and Annette Osann